Helmholtz-AI-Energy/propulate/README.md

 New individuals are generated from a pool of currently active, already evaluated individuals that may be from any generation.
 Individuals may be removed from the breeding population based on different criteria.

+You can find the corresponding publication here:
+Taubert, O. *et al.* (2023).
+Massively Parallel Genetic Optimization Through Asynchronous Propagation of Populations.
+In: Bhatele, A., Hammond, J., Baboulin, M., Kruse, C. (eds) High Performance Computing.
+ISC High Performance 2023.
+Lecture Notes in Computer Science, vol 13948.
+Springer, Cham. [https://doi.org/10.1007/978-3-031-32041-5_6](https://doi.org/10.1007/978-3-031-32041-5_6)

 ## Documentation

 For usage example, see scripts.

 ## Installation

 From PyPI: ``pip install propulate``
 Alternatively, pull and run ``pip install -e .`` or ``python setup.py develop``.
 Requires an MPI implementation (currently only tested with OpenMPI) and ``mpi4py``.

-## To Dos

-- weight/parameter succession from parents or hall of fame
-- more algorithms and operators, covariance matrix adaptation evolution strategy

 ## Acknowledgments
 *This work is supported by the Helmholtz AI platform grant.*